kaushikrohida/Bank-Customer-Data-Prep/Readme.md

 ## Key Findings

-(Note: Replace these placeholder findings with your actual results)

 - Customer tenure is inversely correlated with churn probability
 - Account balance shows a negative relationship with churn likelihood
 - The number of products held by a customer impacts their propensity to churn